 The arguments of

-- the name of the new variable to be separated (in this case “Habitat”)
+separate' are: * the data frame to be used (in this case Herbivores) * the name of the new variable to be separated (in this case "Habitat") * the names of the new variables, withinc()

 Note that this was only possible because there was a character separating the two variables in the text of the one to be separated (e.g., we couldn’t do this is if the species names in the Habitat variable were originally GenusSpecies, rather than Genus_species).